AI CAPABILITY • LANDSCAPE

 - •Premium pricing for frontier models

 Our view: Our primary platform.
-We run Claude Code as our business operations hub — not just for coding, but for orchestrating strategy, research, delivery, and knowledge management daily.
+We run Claude Code as our business operations hub, orchestrating strategy, research, delivery, and knowledge management daily.
+The April 2026 product wave (Opus 4.7 + Claude Design + Routines + desktop redesign) moved Claude from "smart assistant" to "practitioner-grade work platform."

 OPENAI